Mount Fuji: History

+On April 30, 1936, Mount Rainier National Park of the U.S. and Japan’s Fuji-Hakone National Park started a first-of-its-kind international 'sister mountain' relationship, with Rainier affectionately known as 'Tacoma-Fuji' by Japanese American immigrants of the Seattle area.

 On March 5, 1966, BOAC Flight 911, a Boeing 707, broke up in flight and crashed near the Mount Fuji Gotemba New fifth station, shortly after departure.
-All 113 passengers and 11 crew members died, which was attributed to clear-air turbulence caused by lee waves downwind of the mountain.
+All 113 passengers and 11 crew members died in the crash, which was attributed to clear-air turbulence caused by lee waves downwind of the mountain.
 A memorial for the crash victims sits near Gotemba New Fifth Station.

 Today, Mount Fuji is an international destination for tourism and mountain climbing.
-In the early 20th century, populist educator Frederick Starr's Chautauqua lectures about his ascents of Mount Fuji were widely known in America.
-A Japanese saying suggests that a wise person will climb Mt.
-Fuji once in their lifetime, but only a fool would climb it twice.
+In the early 20th century, lectures by populist educator Frederick Starr Chautauqua about his ascents of Mount Fuji were widely known in America.
+A Japanese saying suggests that a wise person will climb Mount Fuji once in their lifetime, but only a fool would climb it twice.
 It remains a popular symbol in Japanese culture, including making numerous movie appearances, inspiring the Infiniti logo, and appearing in medicine with the Mount Fuji sign.

 In September 2004, the staffed weather station at the summit was closed after 72 years in operation.
 Observers monitored radar sweeps that detected typhoons and heavy rains.
 The station, which was the highest in Japan at 3780 m, was replaced by an automated system.

 Mount Fuji was added to the World Heritage List as a Cultural Site on June 22, 2013.